How to have tough safety and security conversations with kids

 You can explain that a happy secret often involves a surprise such as a family member’s upcoming birthday party, which is known to everyone and shared.

-An unhappy secret is less open and can occur when your child is asked by someone to not tell anyone about it.
+An unhappy secret is less open and can occur when your child is asked by someone not to tell anyone about it.
 If the unhappy secret seems like a “no” feeling, explain to your child that they need to tell a grown-up they trust straight away.
 Reassure them that this is a good thing to do.

 Keeping the conversation going